Steam-Locomotive/PicoCTF-2014-Write-ups/README.md

 * Evan Tey - [evantey14](https://github.com/evantey14)
 * Nha Nguyen - [zicez](https://github.com/zicez)

-Over the past two weeks competing, we've accumulated a total of 4985 points and finished in 18th place.
+During PicoCTF 2014, we accumulated a total of 4985 points and finished in 18th place.

 This [GitBook](http://gitbook.io)'s goal is to contain a comprehensive, complete set of write-ups for all of the challenges in PicoCTF 2014.
 It is a constant work in progress, so if a write-up is not posted immediately, don't worry!
 We are working as fast as possible to add all of the problems, and should have them done within a couple weeks.